fc-ideas/idea-potential/README.md

 # Designing Paradigms for Long-Term Progress
 ### Research as Reachability: A Functorial Account of Scientific Progress

 ## Abstract

-This paper proposes a paradigm-neutral structural account of scientific progress based on the generative potential of research ideas.
-We model semantic commitments as a base category $\mathcal{S}$ and implementable artifacts as fibers $\mathcal{C}_s$, with transformations both within and across fibers.
-Generative potential is defined as reachability of valid, high-quality ideas under typed compositions of generators, expanded to include inference and theory revision.
-The framework treats human specification, realization, and interpretation as first-class, and provides criteria for selecting and diagnosing emerging paradigms without privileging any single learning style.
+This paper offers a plain-language account of why some research ideas keep producing new work while others stall.
+It treats each idea as something that can be transformed in many ways, and asks how many strong, valid follow-on ideas those transformations can reach.
+The framework also treats human input as central: people set the goals, build the systems, and interpret the results.
+The result is a structured way to compare paradigms and to explain why some are easier to extend, reuse, and improve over time.

 ## 1. Introduction: Beyond Performance and Expressivity